 Online (PREFERRED): You can pay your student account balance online by accessing your account via my.framingham.edu.
 Once on the home page of myFramingham, click the down arrow under "Account Information" and select the first option from the drop-down menu, "Review Charges and Account Details."

 You can pay by credit card using MasterCard, Visa, American Express, or Discover.
 Sorry, no PIN transaction debit cards accepted.
 You can also pay by electronic check (checking or savings).
-If you have a hold on your account because of a bill balance and the bill balance is paid in full, the hold will not be released until the next business day.
+If you have a hold on your account because of a bill balance and the bill balance is paid in full, the hold will be released within twenty minutes.

-If you'd like to mail your payment, please submit a check along with a copy of your eBill.
-Print your 9 digit student ID# in the lower left hand corner of the check.
-Due to new credit card regulations, we can not accept any credit card payments via the mail.
+By Mail: If you'd like to mail your payment, please submit a check with your nine digit student ID number in the lower left hand corner of the check.
+Due to new credit card regulations, we cannot accept any credit card payments via the mail.
 Please do not mail cash.

 General Notice Regarding All Payments